chengzichen/spotify-web-api-android/README.md

 }
 ```

-3) In the background, code exchange is done and access token will be given in:
+3) Then, code exchange is done and access token will be given in:

 ```onAuthorizationSucceed(tokenResponse: TokenResponse?, user: UserPrivate?)```